MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.1_advanced.rst

 Sutton & Barto, 1998*).
 Eventually, the grid is passed to the ``Features`` factory method that returns the features class.

-Mushroom offers other type of features such a **radial basis functions** and **polynomial** features.
+MushroomRL offers other type of features such a **radial basis functions** and **polynomial** features.
 The former have also a faster implementation written in Tensorflow that can be used transparently.